 Bob is a senior member of our nationally recognized Sports Law Group, serving as labor counsel to the National Hockey League, Major League Soccer and the National Football League.
 He has extensive experience in collective bargaining and related litigation in connection with players and officials, and in various employment law matters.

-Bob also is a member of our Lodging & Gaming Group.
+Bob also is a member of our Hospitality, Gaming & Leisure Group.
 His experience includes advising clients as to prospective acquisitions, as well as negotiating collective bargaining agreements and successfully arbitrating contract disputes.
 Bob has extensive experience advising clients that, although covered by a collective bargaining agreement between a multi-employer bargaining group and UNITE HERE, seek confidential imaginative advice concerning that agreement and its implications, which they are not able to obtain through the multi-employer group.

 Another important aspect of Bob’s practice is as an advisor at the time of major corporate transactions such as mergers or acquisitions.
 He consults with clients, private equity funds, investment bankers, or, indeed, other law firms, to evaluate the employee relations and union contract implications of the proposed transaction.
 Bob guides clients through changes in labor contracts, or to the structure of the transaction itself when necessary to help remove obstacles to completing the transaction and achieving the desired objectives.